1Hive/markee/README.md

 # Markee - Web3 Fundraising App

-A platform that allows users to create embeddable messages on their website that anyone can pay to edit.
+Create an embeddable message on your website that anyone can pay to edit.

 ## 🚀 Features